This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Mixing With Olive Oil

-Consider mixing baking soda with olive oil for a DIY hair mask.
+For a nourishing boost, try adding olive oil to baking soda for a DIY hair mask.

 Sprinkling on Hair Roots